JamesCC/VMXProxyPy/readme.md

 ## Initialisation Files

 There are two initialisation files read by VMXProxy on startup - passcodes.txt, and simrc.txt.
+The location of these files are important, so don't move them.

 ### Access Control - passcodes.txt